 Recent commissions include a new vocal work, "The Bitter Good", commissioned by New York Polyphony — made possible by a 2016 Chamber Music America Classical Commissioning Program grant, as well as "The Tower and the Garden" for a consortium of choirs including The Crossing underwritten by the Ann Stookey Fund for New Music.
 Spears also recently completed a "Double Trumpet Concerto" for Concert Artists Guild and the soundtrack for the British feature film "Macbeth" (Kit Monkman, director) featuring 18th-century instruments.
 His "Requiem" was released by New Amsterdam records in 2011.

-Other commissions have come from The Five Boroughs Music Festival, OPERA America, poet Tracy K. Smith, Christopher Williams Dances (Requiem), the Dalton School Orchestra, Houston Grand Opera (The Bricklayer), pianist Marika Bournaki, the Present Music Ensemble, New Vintage Baroque, the Damask Ensemble, and the Greater Princeton Youth Orchestra.
-He has been an artist-in-residence at Yaddo, the MacDowell Colony, the Aaron Copland House, the Rauschenberg Residency at Captiva Island, and was a participant in American Opera Projects' Composers and the Voice program.
+Other commissions have come from Bang on a Can, Five Boroughs Music Festival, OPERA America, poet Tracy K. Smith, Christopher Williams Dances, the Dalton School Orchestra, Houston Grand Opera, The New York Youth Symphony, pianist Marika Bournaki, the Present Music Ensemble, New Vintage Baroque, the Damask Ensemble, and the Greater Princeton Youth Orchestra.
+He has been an artist-in-residence at Yaddo, MacDowell, the Aaron Copland House, the Rauschenberg Residency at Captiva Island, and was a participant and later a composer mentor for The American Opera Project's Composers and the Voice program.
 He holds degrees in composition from Eastman School of Music (BM), Yale School of Music (MM), and Princeton (PhD).
 He also studied as a Fulbright Scholar at the Royal Danish Academy in Copenhagen with Hans Abrahamsen.
-He currently teaches composition at Purchase College (SUNY).
+He currently teaches composition and orchestration at Purchase College Conservatory (SUNY).
 His music is published by Schott Music and Schott PSNY.